France School Calendar

 • Phone: (216) 292-2352

-Finance and Business Services manage the district’s budget, allocating resources efficiently to maintain schools, facilities, and programs.
+Finance and Business Services manages the district’s budget, allocating resources efficiently to maintain schools, facilities, and programs.
 Human Resources handles recruitment, hiring, and staff development, ensuring that the district attracts and retains talented professionals who contribute to the district’s excellence.

 Operations and Facilities oversees the maintenance of school buildings and grounds, transportation services, and food services, ensuring a safe, functional, and supportive environment for learning.
 The Technology Department is responsible for integrating and maintaining digital tools that enhance teaching and learning, keeping the district at the forefront of educational technology.

-Beachwood City Schools Family Resources
+Family Resources

 Beachwood City Schools offers a variety of family resources to support student success and foster strong partnerships between home and school.
 These resources are designed to keep families informed, engaged, and equipped to help their children thrive academically and personally.